Kim Kardashian Had An Important Role In The Delivery Room With Khloé

 Back in January, Kim told Access that Khloé was "the leg-holder" during her births.

 "That was Khloé's responsibility.
 She was so good at it.
-She was really like the doula, the coach, the everything all-in-one," she explained.
+She was really like the doula, the coach, the everything all-in-0ne," she explained.
 "I want to be that for Khloé."

 Right now, Khloé needs all the support — both physical and emotional — that she can get after video surfaced this week of her partner Tristan Thompson allegedly kissing another woman in a club.
 An additional video also shows the basketball star entering his hotel in New York City with the same woman.